aidatorajiro/misc/mbp-arch-tejun2024.md

 ## resize ssd drive to make room for linux installation

+Create **two partitions**, aside from mac os installation: (1) a 10GB luks-ext4 encrypted boot partition (2) the rest of disk will be the main luks-lvm partition

 ## download t2linux iso & boot

 ## inside linux iso...